 3. Courses with a clinical component for which a grade of C or better was earned may be repeated if space is available.
 Courses taken for a letter grade may not be repeated on a Pass-Fail basis, nor may a grade indicating withdrawal or incomplete work be counted in place of a letter grade.
 Only the latest grade counts in calculation of the grade point average and progress toward a degree.

-Probation

-All students are expected to maintain a 3.0 grade point average each semester.
+Probation All students are expected to maintain a 3.0 grade point average each semester.
 The academic performance of students is reviewed at the end of each semester.
 Students are placed on academic probation unless they earn a 3.0 average each semester.

 A student in the Bridge component may be placed on probation only once.
 If the student's record in another semester warrants probation, the student will be dismissed.
 A student who is not making satisfactory progress toward the degree may be advised to withdraw or go on leave of absence or may be dismissed from the School of Nursing.
 When a student is placed on or removed from probation, letters are sent to the student and the student's adviser.

-If a student cannot improve his or her number of quality points because the needed course cannot be repeated in the following semester, the student will be continued on probation if he or she will have sufficient quality points for a 3.0 grade point average when the course is satisfactorily completed.
+If a student cannot improve his or her grade point average because the needed course cannot be repeated in the following semester, the student will be continued on probation if satisfactory completion of the course will give the student a 3.0 grade point average.
+Progression To progress from the Bridge component to the specialist nursing component, students must (a) complete 46-47 hours of the generalist component with at least a C in each course, and (b) earn at least a 3.0 cumulative grade point average.
+Most required nursing Bridge courses are sequential, and a student who fails to pass such a course cannot progress in the nursing curriculum.
+A student seeking a waiver of this policy must submit a written request to the Student Admissions and Academic Affairs Committee for an exception to the rule.